cDenton1/cDenton1.github.io/_posts/2025-06-19-CyberSci-Nationals-25.md

 While Sam had that running, I was manually converting and trying different strings with a couple different morse code tools I found online:

 - [Morse Code Translator](https://morsecode.world/international/translator.html), a very simple morse code translator that I could easily keep track of the string with.
-- [Morse Code - dCode](https://www.dcode.fr/morse-code), a translator with a no spaces and a "brute force" option (one of my favourite sites for any decryption challenge).
+- [Morse Code - dCode](https://www.dcode.fr/morse-code), a translator with a 'no spaces' and a 'brute force' option (one of my favourite sites for any decryption challenge).
 - [UnMorse Code Solver - CacheSleuth](https://www.cachesleuth.com/unmorse.html), a decoder to step through it character by character and give you every possible combination.

-We went back a forward with our mix of tools, and each time we were confident in the next word, we could confirm with each other, and then shorten the string we were working with.
-Eventually, after us going through this process a few times, we got to the final string, 'CYBERSCI WHO NEEDS SPACES WHEN YOU HAVE PROGRAMMERS'.
+We went back and forth with our mix of tools, and each time we were confident in the next word, we could confirm with each other, and then shorten the string we were working with.
+Eventually, after going through this process a few times, we got to the final string, 'CYBERSCI WHO NEEDS SPACES WHEN YOU HAVE PROGRAMMERS'.

 ```
 -.-. -.-- -... . .-. ... -.-. .. .-- .... --- -. . . -.. ... ... .--. .- -.-. . ... .-- .... . -. -.-- --- ..- .... .- ...- . .--. .-. --- --. .-. .- -- -- . .-. ...